redolfosei/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [Write a script that displays all users and their home directories, sorted by users] cut -d : -f 1,6 /etc/passwd | sort

+[Write a command that finds all empty files and directories in the current directory and all sub-directories] find . -empty -printf "%f\n"